-Infant formula rebates totaled \$1.6 billion in fiscal year 2004, an amount that supported about one-quarter of all WIC participants.
+Infant formula rebates totaled \$1.6 billion in fiscal year 2004.
 Since the establishment of the rebate program in 1988, rebates as a share of total pre-rebate WIC food costs increased rapidly, peaking at 33.5 percent in fiscal year 2000.
 In other words, without the rebates, WIC food costs would have been one-third higher.
-However, rebates as a share of WIC's food costs have fallen each year since 2000 (down to 31.6 percent in 2004).
-In recent years, some States awarding new infant formula rebate contracts have seen a marked increase in the net wholesale price for formula.
+However, rebates as a share of WIC's food costs have fallen each year since 2000 (down to 31.6 percent in 2004), In recent years, some States awarding new infant formula rebate contracts have seen a marked increase in the net wholesale price for formula.
 Since WIC is a discretionary program with fixed funding, higher costs mean that fewer persons will be served (or that additional funds need to be appropriated).